Updated electrical design of the Diagnostic Neutral Beam Injector in RFX-mod2: High Voltage Deck Improvements

-The protection against over-voltages is performed by means of TVS diodes, both for the 50 kV output (TVS1) and for the single PG-EG gap (TVS2).
+The voltage on the third grid, a repeller to block electrons traveling backward, will be provided by a dedicated -1 kV, 1 A power supply; it will not be placed in the HVD but in the ground cabinets.
+TVS diodes are employed to provide overvoltage protection, both for the 50 kV output (TVS1) and for the single PG-EG gap (TVS2).
 Compared to the varistors used in the original HVD, TVS will offer a steeper response with the rise of voltage.
 The selected TVS, AK10-530C-Y, has a standoff voltage of 530 V, a reverse breakdown between 560 V and 619 V, and a peak rating of 750 V at 10000 A. In TVS2, 20 TVS in series are placed in a row to protect the PG-EG gap (fig \ref{fig:tvs} top PCB); the spacing between nearby electrodes is 13 mm (PCB traces).
 For V\textsubscript{beam}, in TVS1 100 TVS were arranged in 5 rows of 20 (fig. \ref{fig:tvs}, bottom PCB); the separation between electrodes of nearby rows is 47 mm (PCB traces).
 The output of each row was carried diagonally to the input of the following one, to limit the electric field and the risk of arcs.
 The effective number of TVS to be used will be fine-tuned during the first commissioning phase, to match the overall TVS response with the circuit safety needs.
 The TVS boards and the resistive divider boards, now fastened inside the HVD as shown in fig. \ref{fig:HVDreal}, will be lowered to the floor level to be grounded at the bottom.
 At last, the 3rd grid will be protected at ground voltage by a further set of TVS (not visible in fig. \ref{fig:HVDfinal} nor in the HVD) in case of breakdowns between the third grid and the Grounded Grid (GG), or more likely in case of breakdowns between the EG and the third grid.
+Diodes will also protect the third grid power supply against polarity reversal, in case of breakdowns.